Azure/azure-sdk-for-js/README.md

 @azure/service-bus
 ================

-This sdk provides a convenient way to interact with the Azure Event Hubs service.
+This sdk provides a convenient way to interact with the Azure Service Bus.

 ## Pre-requisite ##
 - **Node.js version: 6.x or higher.**